aws-samples/sample-quicksight-visual-embedding/README.md

-# Amazon QuickSight Visual Embedding in React
+# Amazon Quick Sight Visual Embedding in React

 This project demonstrates how to:
-- Embed individual QuickSight visuals (not entire dashboards) in a React web application
+- Embed individual Quick Sight visuals (not entire dashboards) in a React web application
 - Generate embed URLs dynamically using AWS Lambda and API Gateway
 - Provide a seamless user experience with loading states and error handling

-**Perfect for:** Organizations wanting to integrate specific QuickSight charts/graphs into their custom web applications.
+**Perfect for:** Organizations wanting to integrate specific Quick Sight charts/graphs into their custom web applications.

 ## Architecture